 Ka moʻopuna i ke alo refers to a vision that places the grandchild at the focal point from which one addresses the present in preparation for the future.
-Nā Honua Mauli Ola: Cultural Pathways for Culturally Healthy and Responsive Learning Environments, 2014 Second Edition, provides schools and communities with a practical way to examine and attend to the educational and cultural wellbeing of learners.
+Nā Honua Mauli Ola: Cultural Pathways for Culturally Healthy and Responsive Learning Environments, Third Edition, provides schools and communities with a practical way to examine and attend to the educational and cultural wellbeing of learners.
 It was developed by Ka Haka 'Ula O Ke'elikōlani College of Hawaiian Language, in partnership with the Office of Hawaiian Affairs, the Native Hawaiian Education Council and Kamehameha Schools.

-Nā Honua Mauli Ola complements and supports the Hawai'i State General Learner Outcomes and Content and Performance Standards.
+Nā Honua Mauli Ola complements and supports the Hawai'i State General Learner Outcomes, Content and Performance Standards, Common Core State Standards, college and career readiness and 21st century skills.
 It provides a cultural framework and holistic approach for what students should know, be able to do, value and care about.
 Nā Honua Mauli Ola also helps educators meet state mandates that call for the teaching and support of Hawaiian language and culture and supports legislation that recognizes Hawaiian as an official state language.